ProvableHQ/sdk/sdk/README.md

 ```

 ### 4.3 Public State Data: Mappings
-Mappings are simple key value stores defined in a program.
+Mappings are basic key-value stores defined in a program.
 They are represented by a key and a value each of a specified
 type.
 They are stored directly within the Aleo blockchain and can be publicly read by any participant in the Aleo network.

-An example of a mapping usage is `account` mapping in the `credits.aleo` program.
+An example of a mapping usage is the `account` mapping in the `credits.aleo` program.
 ```
 mapping account:
     key owner as address.public;
     value microcredits as u64.public;
 ```

-The `account` mapping is used to store public credits balances on the Aleo network.
-It takes a public address as a key
+The `account` mapping is used to store public credits' balances on the Aleo network.
+It takes a public `address` as a key
-and a public u64 value representing the number of microcredits owned by the address.
+and a public `u64` value representing the number of microcredits owned by the address.

 Mappings within programs are identified by the `mapping` identifier.
 Any program where this keyword appears contains an
 on-chain mapping.
 An example of a program that uses a mapping is shown below: